-The ship is suitable for wheelchairs.
+The MS Fram is suitable for wheelchair-users.
 Persons in need of special assistance must travel with a companion.
-Please note that the ship's gangway must be used to in order to embark / disembark wheelchairs.
-In ports where tidal conditions or other circumstances require the use of a portable gangway, or during landings with Polarcirkel Boats, there is no possibility to use/take wheelchairs.
-Embarkation and disembarkation in Kangerlussuaq/ Greenland is by Polarcirkel boat and therefore any voyages starting and ending in Kangerlussuaq are not suitable for wheelchair users.
+Please note that the gangway must be used to wheelchairs-users to embark / disembark.
+In ports where tidal conditions or other circumstances require use of a portable gangway, or during landings with tender boats, it is not possible to use/take wheelchairs.

-Hurtigruten ASA cannot accept children under the age of 5 to travel to Antarctica.
-There is no age restriction on any other destinations. for safety reasons, children under 12 years of age will be considered on each landing.
-It is entirely at the Captain's discretion to allow children on shore landings.
+Hurtigruten AS cannot allow children under the age of 5 to travel with us to Antarctica and South Georgia.
+For safety reasons, children under 12 years of age will be considered for participation on each landing.

 In accordance with Hurtigruten ASA requirement, all travellers to the Antarctica and North East Greenland must complete a confidential medical declaration form, signed by a doctor, stating that they are fit to travel. this form will be sent to you well in advance.
 The form must be filled out and personally delivered to the doctor upon embarkation.
 Boarding may be denied if these forms are not presented at the time of embarkation.

 The ship complies with all safety requirements and is a modern vessel suitable for sailing in icy waters.
 Upon arrival on board all passengers will be instructed in safety procedures, and the use and location of the safety equipment.
 There is a safety plan situated on the inside of the cabin door.